mdroste/stata-binscatter2/README.md

 Acknowledgements
 ---------------------------------

-As the name suggests, this program builds extensively on the indispenseable binscatter package, developed by the illustrious [Michael Stepner](https://github.com/michaelstepner) and Jessica Laird.
+Binscatter2 builds extensively on [binscatter](https://github.com/michaelstepner/binscatter) , developed by the illustrious [Michael Stepner](https://github.com/michaelstepner) and Jessica Laird.

 In addition, binscatter2 would certainly not have been possible without [gtools](https://github.com/mcaceresb/stata-gtools) by Mauricio Caceres Bravo, which in turn would not have happened without [ftools](https://github.com/sergiocorreia/ftools), developed by Sergio Correa.